-It is imperative that any new employee can get up the learning curve and become as productive as possible, as soon as possible.
-It can take up to months for new employees to understand the workplace, how work gets done, what they need to be doing every day and start performing at an optimal level.
+It is imperative that any new employee can get up the learning curve and become as productive as possible as soon as possible.
+It can take up to months for new employees to understand the workplace, how work gets done, what they need to do every day, and start performing optimally.

-As with any operating system in the workplace, we need to be paying attention to how effective it is.
-So if you define the onboarding process as part of your operating system, how do you know that it’s actually achieving what you needed to achieve?
-You have some goals and objectives when it comes to what the employee is supposed to have accomplished during that onboarding process, let’s look at some of these.
+As with any operating system in the workplace, we need to pay attention to its effectiveness.
+So if you define the onboarding process as part of your operating system, how do you know it’s actually achieving what you need to succeed?

 - Are the set objectives being met?
 How do you know?